 Berliners are called Paczki (pronounced Punch-key) in Poland where they are served on Fat Tuesday, Ostatki, the day before Ash Wednesday.
 Traditionally, the making of Paczki emptied the pantry of fat, lard, butter, and sugar on Shrove Tuesday, before Lent.

-Also, be sure to see the traditional recipe for German Fasnacht Kuchen, a deep fried raised cake donut that's very similar to those made from the above Berliner recipe, but traditionally less sweet and without the jelly filling.
+Also, be sure to see the traditional recipe for German Fastnacht Kuchen, a deep fried raised cake doughnut that's very similar to those made from the above Berliner recipe, but traditionally less sweet and without the jelly filling.